EgoOops: A Dataset for Mistake Action Detection from Egocentric Videos referring to Procedural Texts: Experiments

-\textbf{Splits.} Our EgoOops dataset is relatively small compared to other action mistake datasets.
-To ensure reliable results, we perform 5-fold cross-validation.
-We divide the 50 videos into a 30/10/10 split for training, validation, and testing, respectively.
-We report the average test-set scores using the model weights that achieve the highest performance on the validation set.
-To construct folds, we pay attention to the two points.
-First, each validation and testing fold contains one correct and one mistake video for every task, totaling 10 videos.
-Second, each fold consist of the same workers' videos as following the group k-fold \cite{scikit_learn_31_nodate}.
-This allows us to test the models on unseen worker's activities, minimizing the bypass possibility to learn the worker-specific features to detect mistakes.

-\textbf{Evaluation on video-text alignment.} For evaluation on video-text alignment, we follow previous work~\cite{shen_learning_2021,dvornik_stepformer_2023} and utilize frame-wise precision, recall, F1, and Mean over Frames (MoF).
-Precision is the ratio of correctly predicted frames to the total number of frames predicted as step segments.
-Recall is the ratio of correctly predicted frames to the total number of step segment frames in the ground truth.
-The F1 score is the harmonic mean of precision and recall.
-MoF represents the percentage of correctly predicted frames, including those without step labels.

-\textbf{Evaluation on mistake action detection.} For mistake action detection, we evaluate classification performance for the segments localized by the video-text alignment model.
-To this end, we follow temporal action localization (TAL)~\cite{caba_heilbron_activitynet_2015,idrees_thumos_2017,damen_epic-kitchens_2021,zhang_actionformer_2022,shi_tridet_2023} and evaluate mean average precision (mAP) at different tIoU thresholds from 0.1 to 0.3 by 0.1.
-Note that mAP computes the mean of average prevision across all mistake action classes (\cref{subsec:problem-settings}) except for the ``correct'' label because we focus on mistake detection performance.
-Note that we compare the mistake labels only if the predicted segments correspond to the same step as the ground truth.
-This approach evaluates the system appropriately in terms of both step and mistake labels.

-\textbf{Baselines for video-text alignment.} For video-text alignment, we compare StepFormer++ with the original StepFormer~\cite{dvornik_stepformer_2023}.
-We evaluate two versions.
-First, we use StepFormer pre-trained on Ego4D and utilize it in a zero-shot manner.
-We call it StepFormer (ZS).
-Second, we fine-tune it on EgoOops in a self-supervised manner with losses proposed in ~\cite{dvornik_stepformer_2023}.
-We call it StepFormer (SS).

-\textbf{Baselines for mistake action detection.} We do not adopt existing mistake detection methods as baselines because they do not fit our settings.
-For instance, Assembly101~\cite{sener_assembly101_2022} and CaptainCook4D~\cite{peddi_captaincook4d_2023} assume trimmed video clips as inputs, while our task assumes untrimmed videos.
-The method in \cite{seminara_differentiable_2024} focuses on ordering mistakes in the videos and does not address execution mistakes.
-EgoPED\cite{lee_error_2024} is the closest to our setting as it predicts both segments and mistake labels.
-However, their method is based on anomaly detection, predicting binary labels of ``correct'' and ``mistakes,''; thus it cannot predict the three classes of ``correct,'' ``mistakes,'' and ``correction.''
+\textbf{Baseline.} We do not adopt existing mistake detection methods as baselines because they do not fit our settings.
+For instance, Assembly101~\cite{sener_assembly101_2022} and CaptainCook4D~\cite{peddi_captaincook4d_2024} assume trimmed video clips as inputs, while our task assumes untrimmed videos.
+The method in \cite{seminara_differentiable_2024-1} focuses on ordering mistakes in the videos and does not address execution mistakes.
+EgoPED~\cite{lee_error_2024} and AMNAR~\cite{huang_modeling_2025} are the closest to our setting as they predict both segments and mistake labels.
+However, their methods are based on anomaly detection, predicting binary labels of ``correct'' and ``mistakes,''; thus they cannot predict the three classes of ``correct,'' ``mistakes,'' and ``correction.''